 Twixit had guessed two to four minutes, so Bombi counted the seconds out loud as she ran from the guards, searching the corridors for any stairs leading up.
 Every time she passed one of the blue uniforms she expected them to lunge at her, or for their eyes to fill with shock or anger, but none of them could resist enough to even acknowledge her presence.
 She blew past them all until she found the stairs.
 Seven more seconds to get up them.
 Nine more to find an unlocked door.

 That old uncertainty struck her again.
 What to steal?
 One tug with her teeth freed her hands from their bindings.
 She ripped a banner from the wall and used ten of her precious seconds to tie its corners up and make a rudimentary bag.
-She swept items off the shelves and into it as a Win Stater sat at the one desk in the room and played with a set of colorful wooden tops.
-She never looked up at the flustered runner, even as all her decorations clattered into the bag.
+After that she swept items off the shelves and into it as a Win Stater sat at the one desk in the room and played with a set of colorful wooden tops, never looking up at the flustered runner, even as all her toys clattered into the bag.

 Bombi wasted twenty seconds trying a few other doors, only to find them locked.
 I’m a speed runner… a locked door is supposed to be nothing!
 I have a tool now!
 Bombi crouched, spun, and performed the stuttering back-dash.
-Her body flickered as she broke straight through the nearest locked door.
+Her body flickered as she broke straight through the nearest barrier.
 Its splintered pieces were supposed to be closed during the cut scene, so they acted very strangely upon contact with the floor.
-The slivers of wood shuddered and twitched, sinking in and out of the floor, occasionally popping out of existence.
+Slivers of wood shuddered and twitched, sinking in and out of the floor, occasionally popping out of existence.

 She stepped over them delicately, a splinter in her flesh that only existed half the time certainly seemed like something to avoid, and made her way deeper into the room.
 This was no storehouse of contraband.
-It was clearly the quarters of whoever in the fort had the highest rank.
+It was clearly the chambers of whomever in the fort had the highest rank.
 Banners covered every window in the Win State emblem: a woman with a chain halo.
-At the far end of the chamber, past two rows of writing desks stacked with papers, medallions, and wax seals, stood a large piece of furniture that was both throne and curved desk.
+At the far end, past two rows of writing desks stacked with papers, medallions, and wax seals, stood a large piece of furniture that was both throne and curved desk.

 Bombi slid between Win Staters as the cut scene moved them about the desk, made them hand off papers, shout the dramatic stakes of a situation miles away, and stare, flabbergasted, at the decisions of the woman in the throne.
 They weren’t her decisions of course.
 It was all the cut scene.

 Her time ran short.
 The count had gotten away from her as she stared at the surrounding faces.
-She had been aware of everything happening during the cut scene.
-Surely these people were as well.
-Their rage against her built just under the surface, just past their eyes like glass.
+Aware that she had been conscious of everything happening during the cut scene, Bombi assumed these people were as well.
+Their rage against her built under the surface, just past their eyes like glass.
 If it ended while she stood there she might be dead in moments.
-There were knives in belts, muscles already trying to pull their owners towards her, and that shining heavy staff to consider.
+There were knives in belts, muscles already trying to pull their owners toward her, and that shining heavy staff to consider.

 The woman with the steel eyebrows sat in the throne, making her decrees.
 Her grip on the staff looked like the roots of a tree grown around a stone.
 Bombi ducked under her intense stare, she guessed this woman was the Champion Iuda the guard mentioned, and pored over the papers and instruments across the desk for anything important.

 Time is short.
 I can feel it now.
 The air is anxious, because in just a moment it will be back to the chaos of unexpected breath, of turning heads and liquid thoughts.
 I don’t even have time to run now.
 That doesn’t matter.
 I don’t want to leave with a bag of tricks, more ways to hide and run.
 I might be a rat, you might own this house, but you’re asleep and I’m perched over your warm quivering throat.
-I know there’s rushing blood just under the surface.
+I know there’s rushing blood in there.

 Iuda led the Win State, at least as much of it that was in the building.
 She pushed to have speed runners stopped, jailed, or killed.
 She, by her very uniform, lectured Bombi on her place.
 A cellar.
 Hands pruned by washing wealthier thighs that could barely be bothered to lift themselves out of the tub.
 A dead uncle in a wooden box, fed to giant salty worms.
 Yes, Iuda deserved to fall, but how to do it?

 She could push the woman out of the way, use the back-dash to knock her off the throne and take her place in the cut scene.
 Would that make me her?
 Would I take command of the Win State?
 If I do she will likely die as the splinters of her door did: convulsing on the floor.
 Alternatively she could simply destroy everything.
-She could dash and break the desk.
-She could break Iuda and the people around her.
+Dash and break the desk.
+Break Iuda and the people around her.
 The substance of the cut scene might crumple like paper.
 With no way to properly end, no people to react to the dramatic revelations of the scene, the fort might be destroyed.
 That part of the Win State might be forever dead.